32.3 - Using the WHERE Clause

 Launch and run the SAS program, and review the query output to convince yourself that the SAS behaves as described.

 Another point worthy of being made here is the CALCULATED keywords.
-In the last section you learned that we can perform calculations in SELECT statement and assign an alias to that new column.
-However, because SAS processes the WHERE clause prior to the SELECT clause, you will run into a problem if the calculated column is used in a WHERE clause as condition.
+In the last section, you learned that we can perform calculations in the SELECT statement and assign an alias to that new column.
+However, because SAS processes the WHERE clause prior to the SELECT clause, you will run into a problem if the calculated column is used in a WHERE clause as a condition.
 Therefore, the keyword CALCULATED has to be inserted into the WHERE clause along with the alias to inform SAS that the value is calculated within the query.
 This point will be illustrated by the following programs.

 Example 32.12 Section